 Baltimore Ravens Football

 The Ravens, Baltimore's NFL football team, are in the North Division of the AFC.
-Bringing pro football back to Baltimore in 1996, after a 13-year void, the excitement of the Baltimore Ravens has invigorated the city and captivated football fans in Baltimore and the surrounding region.
+Bringing pro football back to Baltimore in 1996, after a 13-year void, the excitement of this team has invigorated the city and captivated football fans in Baltimore and the surrounding region.

 Sporting purple, black, gold and white, the Ravens' name was selected from the results of a Baltimore Sun poll.
-Chosen to honor the famous poet, it's believed that Edgar Allan Poe wrote his famous poem, "The Raven," while living in Baltimore in the 1830s.
-The Baltimore Ravens Mascot is Poe!
+It was chosen to honor the famous poet Edgar Allan Poe, as it was believed that he wrote his famous poem, "The Raven," while living in Baltimore in the 1830s.

 The Baltimore Raven's current roster includes fan favorite Ray Lewis, quaterback Joe Flacco, running back Ray Rice, safety Ed Reed and wide receiver Anquan Boldin.